 Disable The Server’s @everyone

-To disable @everyone for every channel in your Discord server, you’ll need to enter into your Server Settings menu.
+To disable @everyone for every channel in your Discord server, you’ll need to enter your Server Settings menu.
 To get there:

-Left-click the server name and choose Server Settings from the options listed.
+- Left-click the server name and choose Server Settings from the options listed.

-Navigate down to the “Roles” tab from the menu on the left.
+- Navigate down to the Roles tab from the menu on the left.

-Click on @everyone
+- Click on Default Permissions.

 Similarly, If you have other roles you want to disable @everyone off for, highlight the appropriate role from the Roles/Members list and toggle them all off one by one until satisfied.